 Residents Maintain Autonomy

-This tells you the percentage of residents who required increased assistance with activities of daily living over time.
+This metric measures the percentage of long-term stay residents who needed increased assistance with activities of daily living over time.
+ADL's include activities such as taking medications and taking a bath.

 Ability to Keep Residents Mobile

-This is the percent of patients that were able to retain mobility over time.
-Optimizing mobility can be a great sign for residents' well-being.
+This tells you the percent of residents that remained mobile levels over time.
+Retaining mobility is usually a great sign for residents' health.

-Measures the number of times residents are hospitalized per 1,000 days of patient care.
-Staying out of the hospital is key to the physical health of nursing home patients.
+This datapoint is a measure of the number of hospitalizations per 1,000 days of patient care.
+Keeping residents out of the hospital is critical to maintaining the physical well-being of patients.

 Short-term Care: Rehospitalizations